Log In

 The urgency trap

-This is the one thing I see shelters get wrong over and over.
-Every single post is "URGENT: This dog will be euthanized tomorrow!"
-And look, those posts work in true emergencies.
-But when every post is urgent, none of them are.
-Your audience gets numb to it and your page starts feeling like a guilt trip instead of a community.
+One pattern shows up at a lot of shelters: every single post is "URGENT: This dog will be euthanized tomorrow!"
+Those posts work in true emergencies, but when every post is urgent, the audience gets numb to it and the page starts feeling like a guilt trip instead of a community.

 Mix in the good stuff.
 For every desperate plea, share a few happy stories.
 People will stick around for a page that mostly makes them feel good and occasionally asks for help.
-A page that's nothing but heartbreak?
-They'll mute you to protect their own sanity, and then you've lost them.
+If every post is heartbreak, they'll mute the page to protect their own sanity, and that audience is gone.

 Making it sustainable